Assessing the Sustainability and Trustworthiness of Federated Learning Models: The Sustainability Pillar of Trustworthy FL

-\item \textbf{Model Size.} This metric measures the size of the model that is trained in the FL system.
+\item \textbf{Model Size}.
 Large models typically require more computational resources and time to process each iteration, which results in higher energy consumption \cite{lacoste2019quantifying} at the client's side.
 Also, aggregating large models on the server side typically uses more energy than aggregating small models due to the number of weights.
-Furthermore, large models thus also introduce a communication overhead, again leading to more energy usage and CO$_2$eq emissions.
+Furthermore, large models also introduce a communication overhead.

 \item \textbf{Number of Clients}.
-This metric measures the number of clients in the federation.
 The more clients participate in the federation, the more energy is used \cite{qiu2023first} for i) training, ii) aggregation, and iii) communication, and thus, the more CO$_2$eq are emitted.

-\item \textbf{Client Selection Rate.} This metric measures the client selection rate in the federation.
-Often, only a percentage of clients is selected per round \cite{qiu2023first}.
+\item \textbf{Client Selection Rate}.
 The larger this percentage, the larger the communication overhead from the uplink communication, and the larger the CO$_2$eq emissions.

 \item \textbf{Number of Local Training Rounds}.
-This metric measures the number of local training rounds within one federation training round.
 The higher the number of local training rounds, the higher the computational overhead on the client's side and the higher the energy consumption \cite{lacoste2019quantifying, qiu2023first}.

 \end{itemize}